• Skip to primary navigation

 • Add in flour and slowly whisk in milk.
 Lower heat if necessary to keep from burning.

 • Continue whisking until sauce thickens, about 5 minutes.
-Fold in ham.
+Fold in ham and cheese.

 • Once sauce thickens, using a rubber spatula to stir, continue cooking bechamel sauce until it no longer sticks to the pan and becomes dough with play-doh like texture.